 I know many of you are in really rough places in your marriage, and you need some help.

-I find myself getting lots of emails from women whose husbands are having affairs, or are heavily involved in porn, or are texting constantly with a woman.
+I find myself getting lots of emails from women whose husbands are having affairs, or are heavily involved in porn, or are texting another woman.
 And these readers don’t know what to do.

 And I also find myself recommending the same books to different people, over and over.
 And so I thought today that I’d put together a resource post of two of the best books I know of if your spouse is having an affair, or flirting with having an affair, or if you are trying to recover from an affair.
 I’ll likely add to this later, so if you have other favourites, leave them in the comments!
 (And I would count heavy porn use as an affair, too, as I wrote in this post on “Is Watching Porn Cheating“?)